NLP-Challenges/llm-qa-path/README.md

 - build_corpus: Chunk the data in `data/spaces` folder (PDFs and spaces.parquet) and save as `corpus.jsonl` in preparation for embedding.
 - build_embedder: Create and save the embedder model for later use.
 - build_vectorstore: Load the chunked data from `corpus.jsonl` into ChromaDB.
 - load_vectorstore: Load and query the ChromaDB vectorstore.
-We query the top 4 most relevant chunks for the given question using `similarity_search()`.
+We always query the top 4 most relevant chunks for the given question using `similarity_search()`, which is based on cosine distance.

 ### Fine-tuning stages